jc-juarez/pipebit/README.md

 PipeBit is a Quick Pipeline Deployment System for Local Data Pipelines based on Multi-Threading in Python without having to reference any pipeline paths.

-**Please note that this system is not finished yet and may have unexpected behaviors in situations with large data sets and when fast transmission speeds are needed.
-Once I finish this period's exams I will continue with the development of the overall system.**

 How to Install PipeBit
 ==========